Connecting to the Private Ethereum Blockchain

 There are two forms of submission for this assignment; you must do both.

-Submission 1: You will need to send 1 (fake) ether to the course-wide address indicated on the Canvas landing page; this was done in part 6, above.
+Submission 1: You will need to send 1 (fake) ether to the course-wide address indicated on the Canvas assignment page; this was done in part 6, above.
 This implies that you received ether from the faucet so that you can send that required 1 ether.

 Submission 2: Submit your completed ethprivate.py file, and ONLY that file, to Gradescope.